Cheakamus River

 Project Overview

-This project also utilized many consecutive years of radio-telemetry and groundwater monitoring to explore how discharge may be related to Chum salmon migration behaviour and spawning site selection.
-Ultimately, insights from this project will be used to inform management decisions that balance the needs of wild salmon with indigenous, recreational, and commercial interests in the Sea to Sky region.
+We have a long history of working on the Cheakamus River.
+We ran a juvenile salmon trapping program from 2001 to 2018 that utilized a spline model to produce annual juvenile salmon outmigration estimates..
+We also implemented a novel Chum adult mark-recapture abundance model combining electronic resistivity counter and PIT data.
+Chum salmon estimates were used to develop stock-recruitment relationships to explore how discharge may be related to Chum salmon migration behaviour and spawning site selection. .
+Ultimately this extensive dataset is used to help enhance salmon productivity and inform management decisions that balance the needs of wild salmon with indigenous, recreational, and commercial interests in the Sea to Sky region.

 Get in touch to discuss your project.